mapbox/cloudfriend/lib/shortcuts/readme.md

 # cloudfriend.shortcuts

 Shortcuts are JS classes that construct snippets of CloudFormation template that are required to build a piece of infrastructure.
-The intention is to reduce the amount of repetitious CloudFormation template code developers have to write in order to build systems that they use frequently, but without restricting the developer's need to adjust any aspect of the configuration that needs to be non-standard.
+The intention is to reduce the amount of repetitious CloudFormation template code developers have to write to build systems that they use frequently, but without restricting the developer's need to adjust any aspect of the configuration that needs to be non-standard.

 For example, to create a Lambda function, a CloudFormation template should always include: